 Polkadot is a blockchain-interoperability platform that aims to address many of the challenges facing blockchains today.
 Rather than trying to be all things at once, it aims to allow blockchains to communicate with each other, allowing projects to use different blockchains to address different needs.
 Each blockchain is considered a “parachain” connected to Polkadot’s main relay chain.
 Polkadot provides scalability, interoperability, and also upgradeability without having to fork - a severe limitation of today’s most popular blockchains.

 Edgeware is using a novel token “lockdrop” distribution method to distribute 90% of tokens.
 Participants can timelock their ETH for 3 months, 6 months, or one year to receive EDG tokens, and receive their original ETH back.

-Quantstamp’s engineers worked over the course of several days to analyze Edgeware’s token lockup contract for potential vulnerabilities to ensure smart contract security and safety of funds.
+Quantstamp’s engineers worked over the course of several days using open source tools to analyze Edgeware’s token lockup contract for potential vulnerabilities to ensure smart contract security and safety of funds.
 To the extent reviewed, this audit aims to make sure that funds cannot be accessed or stolen from the contracts.
 This involved auditing to avoid any bugs in the contract code or at the time of execution, which if not addressed, could be exploited by a malicious attacker to access funds from the contract.